MCUniDev/Verify/README.md

 account to the whitelist.

 ## How do users verify their accounts?
-Users visit mcuni.org/account/verify to add their Minecraft username to the system.
+Users can visit mcuni.org/account to add their Minecraft username to the system.
 We're working on making this open-source soon.